§ 171 Governor as Commander in Chief; call out of National Guard for state duty.

 (a) When the Governor has determined that it is in the best interest of the State, the Governor by order may:

 (1) Call out any unit or units, member or members of the Delaware National Guard to serve in a state duty status to respond to any emergency situation.

-(3) Call out any unit or units, member or members of the Delaware National Guard to serve on state duty to fulfill obligations under any interstate emergency agreements or compacts; and such troops may be employed within or outside of Delaware as required by the agreement or compact.
+(3) Call out any unit or units, member or members of the Delaware National Guard to serve on state duty for an emergency or impending emergency to fulfill obligations under any interstate emergency agreements or compacts; and such troops may be employed within or outside of Delaware as required by the agreement or compact.

-(4) Call out units or members of the Delaware National Guard for training or review as deemed appropriate subject to funding availability.
+(4) Call out units or members of the Delaware National Guard for training or other nonemergency function as deemed appropriate subject to funding availability.

 (b) The Governor shall serve as commander-in-chief of the Delaware National Guard when it is not in federal service.

 20 Del.
 Laws, c.
 392, § 42; 22 Del.
 Laws, c.
 284, § 1; 24 Del.
 Laws, c.
 62, § 4; Code 1915, §§ 311, 325; 32 Del.
 Laws, c.
 22, § 1; Code 1935, § 285; 47 Del.
 Laws, c.
 329, § 6; 20 Del.
 C. 1953, § 171; 64 Del.
 Laws, c.
 258, § 1; 72 Del.
 Laws, c.
 106, § 20; 80 Del.
 Laws, c.
 387, § 2.;

 Whenever any portion of the Delaware National Guard is employed in aid of the civil authority, the Governor, if in the Governor's judgment the maintenance of law and order will thereby be promoted, may by proclamation declare the county or city in which the troops are serving, or any specified part thereof, to be in a state of insurrection.